wp99cp/bachelor-thesis/documentation/docs/getting-started.md

 # Getting Started

+This is the documentation for my bachelor thesis.
+It contains all the information needed to reproduce the results.

 ## Folder Structure / Data Organization

 The data organization is crucial for the project.
 As we are working on three different machines (desktop, cluster, and